Doctor of Nursing Practice (DNP)

 - Nursing Administration/Leadership

-- A cumulative GPA of at least 3.3 on a 4.0 scale on all master’s level coursework.
+- An overall GPA of at least 3.3 on a 4.0 scale on all master’s level coursework.

 For detailed instructions, please see the DNP website.